 - Sailing is not a full-contact sport: More often than not, the decision to have the topsides re-painted has to do with localized damage that resulted from docking maneuvers gone awry, tussles at the starting line, or storm damage when a line gives way.
 Those who can avoid such bumps and bruises can nurse the gloss for many more years.
 Eventually the surface will need to be repainted, but if there is a minimum of dings, scrapes, and damage, and the primer is intact, the paint prep process will be much less invasive and the cost of extensive fairing will be less.

-- Wax On-Wax Off: After the first two or three seasons of washing and protecting the surface from winter-cover abrasion and line chafe, theres often a need to tune up the gloss a bit.
-The best bet is to follow up another good washing with a conventional carnauba-based wax like Mothers California Gold or Collinites #885 (PSs Best Choice for paste waxes, July 2009).
-The reason for using this wax rather than a deeper-penetrating copolymer polish is that at some point, repainting the surface will be in the cards and polishes that reside deep in the porosity of an aging finish are hard to remove and can cause possible surface contamination.
-The same goes for silicone-based shine restorers that can make a surface gleam, but leave behind a coating that can cause fish eye craters and poor adhesion in the next coat of paint.
+- Wax On-Wax Off: After the first two or three seasons of washing and protecting the surface from winter-cover abrasion and line chafe, there’s often a need to tune up the gloss a bit.
+Although we’ve had good results with traditional carnauba based waxes (applied by hand only), US Paint, the makers of Awlgrip contend that these waxes can yellow or attract dirt, and offer little benefit.
+We suspect another reason is US Paint doesn’t like these products is that they worry about machine buffers, which makes applying these hard finishes so much easier, but can shorten the life of your paint job (especially if over-used).
+Our reason for using a traditional wax rather than a deeper-penetrating copolymer polish is that at some point, repainting the surface will be in the cards and polishes that reside deep in the porosity of an aging finish are hard to remove and can cause possible surface contamination.

 - Breathe life into dull coats: Owners of boats with five- to seven-year-old intact LPU paint jobs that look dull but remain well adhered, can try rubbing out the surface with 3M Perfect-It rubbing compound and following up with a carnauba wax.
 In such cases, the gloss often can be readily restored, but as with older gelcoat, the new shine is derived from the smoothness of the surface and the wax, not the paint coating alone.